 A glass of wine is fine and often relaxing, but to really reconnect with yourself, it’s best to have a clear mind and unclouded emotions.
 You may be feeling turbulent, but alcohol isn’t likely to help you with your reset.
 It might give you some temporary respite, but then the problems come back with greater energy.
 You want to move into yourself, not away.
 Be quiet and listen to what’s going on inside of you.

 Check your diet.

-If you are in the habit of eating a lot of junk food, or even food that’s full of sugar, white flour, and bad fat, then you probably don’t even realize how much that food affects your mood and level of anxiety.
+If you’re in the habit of eating a lot of junk food, or even food that’s full of sugar, white flour, and bad fat, then you probably don’t even realize how much that food affects your mood and levels of anxiety.
 A whole food diet, mostly plant based with healthy fats can do wonders for your state of mind.
-You will feel calmer, more in control, and have more emotional reserves to deal with stress.
+You’ll feel calmer, more in control, and have increased emotional reserves to deal with stress.
 Diet has a major impact on your sense of well-being.

 Get enough sleep.